Marwanleprodu91670/BLX-Clan-Script/README.md

 OPtab:AddLabel("Unequip all your pets before turning these toggles on")

--- Function to equip multiple pets local function equipMultiplePets(petName, count)
+-- Function to equip multiple pets with no delay between each pet local function equipMultiplePets(petName, count)
     local player = game.Players.LocalPlayer
     local petsFolder = player:WaitForChild("petsFolder"):WaitForChild("Unique")